Bella0104/Summer-Projects-2024/README.md

 ## 📌 Academic Context

 This was a graded assignment for Further Object-Orientated Progamming at University of Kent , simulating a real-world data scenario.
-All code in the `master` branch reflects the final, submitted version.
+All code in the `Database Assignment` branch reflects the final, submitted version.

 ## 🧠 What I Learned